-He spurred Clarion, and bis faithful mount sped towards the Skaven borde like an arrow from an Elven bow, or a barvester towards a field of ripe corn.
-'Prepare to die, Kimt!' be yelled in pure bloodlust.
+He spurred Clarion, and his faithful mount sped towards the Skaven borde like an arrow from an Elven bow, or a harvester towards a field of ripe corn.
+'Prepare to die, Kimt!' he yelled in pure bloodlust.

 A shadow blotted out the sun.
 'Herr Mellrich!' it said.